gearboxlabs/craigslist-search/README.md

   - [--regex=search]          - Filter, perl regex
   - [--newer-than=minutes]    - Show ones listed at least this recently
   - [--format=<html|plain>]   - Output format, plain for email, html for web

-./craigslist-for-sale.pl
-  - <--search 'whatever'>     - Search for something for sale
-  - Other options as above, except no sqft

 Want to send email results?
 Use the included make_mime_mail tool.